Home / The Gospel of Sri Ramakrishna / Volume 2 /

-M. and Dr. Sarkar — The aim of human life — Dr. Bhaduri and Dr. Sarkar — Is the world a delusion? — Master sharply reprimands Dr. Sarkar — Paths of negation and affirmation — Three classes of devotees — Absent-mindedness of worldly people — Different disciplines for different temperaments — Jnana, ajnana, and vijnana — Master's advice to Shyam Basu — Nature of the world — Master on Purna and Manindra — Dr. Sarkar on bhakti and jnana — Dr. Sarkar on faith — Advice to Dr. Sarkar — How a jnani should meditate — Losing consciousness in the thought of God — Siorv of Vilwamangal — Stories of the Bhagavata scholars — Uselessness of mere scholarship — Different aspects of Radha — Brahman is indescribable — Hariballav — M. explains Master's conceptions of jnana and bhakti — Misra's visit — Master blesses Dr. Sarkar — About Hriday — Worship of Kali — Manifestation of the Divine Mother through the Master — Master in deep ecstasy.
+M. and Dr. Sarkar — The aim of human life — Dr. Bhaduri and Dr. Sarkar — Is the world a delusion? — Master sharply reprimands Dr. Sarkar — Paths of negation and affirmation — Three classes of devotees — Absent-mindedness of worldly people — Different disciplines for different temperaments — Jnana, ajnana, and vijnana — Master's advice to Shyam Basu — Nature of the world — Master on Purna and Manindra — Dr. Sarkar on bhakti and jnana — Dr. Sarkar on faith — Advice to Dr. Sarkar — How a jnani should meditate — Losing consciousness in the thought of God — Story of Vilwamangal — Stories of the Bhagavata scholars — Uselessness of mere scholarship — Different aspects of Radha — Brahman is indescribable — Hariballav — M. explains Master's conceptions of jnana and bhakti — Misra's visit — Master blesses Dr. Sarkar — About Hriday — Worship of Kali — Manifestation of the Divine Mother through the Master — Master in deep ecstasy.

 Thursday, October 29, 1885

-IT WAS ABOUT TEN O'CLOCK in the morning when M. arrived at Dr. Sarkar's
+IT WAS ABOUT TEN O'CLOCK in the morning when M. arrived at Dr.

 house in Sankharitola, Calcutta, to report Sri Ramakrishna's condition.